GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/README.md

 Click on the *Open in Colab* button below.
 This will open a notebook in Google Colab, and will tell you what to do next!

+**Note: When you click the *Open in Colab* button, you may be ask that you need allow access to "Google Colabs".** If asked, allow Google Colabs to work with your Google Account.

+Google Colabs only run on a website. **Google Colab will not be installed on your computer and will not install anything on your computer.**

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/blob/main/Notebooks/Part_1.0_Worksheet_Title_Page.ipynb)

-Note: When you click the *Open in Colab* button, you may be ask that you need allow access to "Google Colabs".
-This is a Google Product that is only accessed on a web browser.
-If asked, allow Google Colabs to work with your Google Account.
-Google Colab will not be installed on your computer and will not install anything on your computer.
+Have fun!

 <!-- ## Worksheet Lessons